liuyehcf/BlogSource/_posts/vim.md

     * `<c-s>`: Select current file
     * `<c-t>`: Open selected file in a new tab
     * `<c-p>`: Preview selected file
-* If it doesn’t work, it might be a Python-related issue
+* If it doesn't work, it might be a Python-related issue
     * Run `:checkhealth`

 ## 3.14 fzf.vim